victorian-socialists/civicrm-stripe/docs/install.md

 The extension will show up in the extensions browser for automated installation.
 Otherwise, download and install as you would for any other CiviCRM extension.

+## Configuration

+### Stripe

+Stripe automatically provides both a live and test account for you.
+Toggle the "test" switch in the Stripe dashboard to switch between the two accounts.

+Create API keys and a webhook secret by logging in to your Stripe dashboard and selecting [API keys](https://dashboard.stripe.com/account/apikeys) from the menu.
+You can use the standard key, or you can click "Create restricted key" to have a more limited key.
+Example key restrictions are listed below.

+### CiviCRM

+Configure a Stripe payment processor in the same way as you would for any other payment processor in CiviCRM.

+All configuration is in the standard Payment Processors settings area in CiviCRM admin (**Administer menu > System Settings > Payment Processors**).

+Add a payment processor, select "Stripe" as the type and enter your *Publishable* and *Secret* keys and your *webhook secret* from the Stripe Dashboard.

 ## Permissions